2 out of 2 people found this review helpfulwrite a review of this game

 read more reviews by Katakis | カタキス

-There is no music in this game, but then again, neither does any game from Apogee.
-The sound effects are pretty basic, but for a game like Pharaoh's Tomb, you really don't need such impressive one, and it is these basic sound effects that I rather not care about.
+There is no music in this game, but then again, neither does any game from Apogee released in 1990.
+The sound effects are pretty basic, but there is a few I like, such as a spear coming into contact with an enemy.
+In my opinion, you really don't need such impressive sound effects for a game like Pharaoh’s Tomb.

 The BadI found the last episode to be a bit too easy.
 You could complete it in half an hour.